 In short, plan for the average net income from the last 3 or 5 years minus investing since you would stop investing.

-How much do you need to retire in your 50’s?
+How much to retire in your 50’s?

 Early retirement is possible but not a last minute decision.
 It has to be planned in order to be achieved and in many cases sacrifices have to be made.